The Ralph Civil Rights Act in California

 • How do I Prevail for a Claim Under the Bane Civil Rights Act?

 The Bane Civil Rights Act also forbids people from interfering with a person’s state or federal constitutional rights using threats or intimidation.
-In employment law, the Bane act also fills in gaps in the Ralph Civil Rights Act by allowing victims to seek temporary restraining orders or preliminary or permanent injunctions to prevent the threatened violence from occurring.
+In Los Angeles Employment Attorneys, the Bane act also fills in gaps in the Ralph Civil Rights Act by allowing victims to seek temporary restraining orders or preliminary or permanent injunctions to prevent the threatened violence from occurring.

 WHAT ARE MY LEGAL REMEDIES UNDER THE RALPH AND BANE CIVIL RIGHT ACTS?